'Bhaag Milkha Bhaag' wins big at 'Bollywood Oscars' in Florida

 "2013 was an amazing year for me," Padukone said after her win.
 "I left home with a suitcase and a dream, and I thank my parents for allowing me to follow my dream."

-Hollywood star Travolta received a special award for outstanding contribution to international cinema, saying he was "honoured and humbled to be put in this category."
+Hollywood star Travolta received a special award for outstanding contribution to international cinema, saying he was "honored and humbled to be put in this category."

 "I believe that as human being we are alike and this is a medium to celebrate our similarities," Travolta said.